CovertLab/WholeCellEcoliRelease/docs/google-cloud.md

 Also see [Borealis: How to run a workflow](https://github.com/CovertLab/borealis#how-to-run-a-workflow).

+**Note:** The script `cloud/build.sh` runs both step 1 and step 2.

 1. Build your `"$USER-wcm-runtime"` Docker Image:

    ```shell script
    cloud/build-runtime.sh
    ```

-   This builds a Docker Image containing Python, binary libraries, and pip packages build the equivalent of
+   This builds a Docker Image containing Python, binary libraries, and pip packages, building the equivalent of
    [Creating the "pyenv" runtime environment](create-pyenv.md) for worker nodes.

    It does not contain your Python source code in the project.
-   This step takes about an hour but the heavy lifting happens in a Google server.
+   This step takes about 20 minutes, but the heavy lifting happens in a Google server.

-   Repeat this step whenever the Python executable or libraries change (i.e. when you'd update your local pyenv virtualenv) and you want to run it in Google Cloud.
-If the result is the same, the Docker cache might save some time and the Cloud Registry will stick with the existing Docker Image.
+   Rerun `cloud/build-runtime.sh` whenever the Python executable or libraries change (i.e. when you'd update your local pyenv virtualenv) and you want to run it in Google Cloud.
+   To use a new `wcm-runtime`, you'll need to build a new `wcm-code` on top of it.

+   This builds a fresh Docker Image as defined by the files `cloud/docker/runtime/Dockerfile` and `requirements.txt` in your current git working directory.

 1. Build your `"$USER-wcm-code"` Docker Image to deploy your Whole Cell Model code: